web3/web3.js/docs/docs/guides/web3_eth_migration_guide.md

 ### Defaults and Configs

 -   `givenProvider` default value is `undefined` instead of `null`
--   `currentProvider` will never return `null`, provider required upon instantiation as opposed to being optional in 1.x
+-   `currentProvider` will never return `null`, provider required upon instantiation as opposed to being optional in 1.x //todo maybe this is not true after after the recent discussion/change
 -   `web3.eth.defaultAccount` default value is `undefined` instead of `null`
     -   1.x has `undefined` documented as default, but in implementation it's `null`
 -   `web3.eth.defaultHardfork` default is `london` instead of `undefined`